2 Kings 23:29 - Did the King of Egypt go up “AGAINST the king of Assyria" or "TO THE AID OF the king of Assyria"?

 There is no Hebrew text that says "to the aid of" or "to help".
 This is what the Eugene Nida influenced modern translators refer to as "dynamic equivalence".
 It is not what the TEXT says but how the modern translator THINKS the text SHOULD read.

-Those versions that read along with the KJB that "in his days Pharoah Necho went up AGAINST the king of Assyria" are the Jewish translations of 1917 (Jewish Publication Society), 1936 Hebrew Publishing Company, The Jewish Family Bible 1864, The New Jewish Version 1985, the 1998 Complete Jewish Bible - "During his time Pharaoh N’khoh king of Egypt WENT UP toward the Euphrates River TO ATTACK the king of Ashur.", The Sacred Scriptures Family of Yah version 2001- "In his days Pharaoh-necoh king of Egypt WENT UP AGAINST the king of Assyria to the river Euphrates", the 2004 Judaica Press Tanach - "In his days, Pharaoh-Neco went up AGAINST the king of Assyria by the Euphrates River, and King Josiah went toward him, and he killed him in Megiddo when he saw him.", and The Orthodox Jewish Bible of 2011 - "In his days Pharaoh Nekhoh Melech Mitzrayim WENT UP AGAINST Melech Ashur."
+Those versions that read along with the KJB that "in his days Pharoah Necho went up AGAINST the king of Assyria" are The Ancient Hebrew Bible 1907, the Jewish translations of 1917 (Jewish Publication Society), 1936 Hebrew Publishing Company, The Jewish Family Bible 1864, The New Jewish Version 1985, the 1998 Complete Jewish Bible - "During his time Pharaoh N’khoh king of Egypt WENT UP toward the Euphrates River TO ATTACK the king of Ashur.", The Sacred Scriptures Family of Yah version 2001- "In his days Pharaoh-necoh king of Egypt WENT UP AGAINST the king of Assyria to the river Euphrates", the 2004 Judaica Press Tanach - "In his days, Pharaoh-Neco went up AGAINST the king of Assyria by the Euphrates River, and King Josiah went toward him, and he killed him in Megiddo when he saw him.", and The Orthodox Jewish Bible of 2011 - "In his days Pharaoh Nekhoh Melech Mitzrayim WENT UP AGAINST Melech Ashur."

 And this online Hebrew Interlinear translation -